 Blockchains were the talk of the town in 2017 and 2018, and it is highly likely that they will continue to do so in 2019 as well.
 This time, however, the hype would be substantiated with a higher transaction volume.
 More companies are now planning to move to blockchains, and some tech giants are already experimenting with it.
 As a result, it is expected to see a more significant uptick in transaction volumes.

 Cryptos could change

 Even Goldman Sachs is backing a cryptocurrency.
 Dubbed the USD Coin, the cryptocurrency is pegged 1:1 to the US Dollar and allows users to smoothly move in and out of the digital currency space.
 IBM is backing a similar coin called TrueUSD.
 Some experts believe that cryptocurrencies were in a bubble when their prices soared uncontrollably in early 2018.
-However, that bubble has long been burst, and some credible currencies are still getting good volumes, consistent expansion in user adoption and relatively stabilized prices.
+But that bubble has long been bursting, and some credible currencies are still getting good volumes (discover more about how you could invest better in digital currencies here), consistent expansion in user adoption and relatively stabilized prices.